 Only submissions from relevant organizations including country authorities, civil society organizations and international financial institutions (e.g. the IMF, the World Bank, the IFC etc.) will be accepted.
 The evaluation criteria for project submissions are:

 - Extensibility: Broad relevance and the opportunity for the solution to impact governance or anti-corruption work.
 Relevance is particularly determined by its practical usefulness to IMF staff and country authorities when engaging in capacity development or surveillance work.

 - Team composition: Team has the appropriate skills, diversity, knowledge, and readiness to facilitate solution-finding and implementation.
-At least one team member needs to be an IMF staff member to be shortlisted as a finalist (by end of Phase 2).
+At least one team member needs to be an IMF staff member to be selected as a finalist.
 Inter-organizational collaboration is encouraged.

 - Support: Commitment from respective managers and organizations is secured; and evidence that team members can make time to focus on the project.

 The proposals will be ranked against the following for the final evaluation:

 - The potential impact of proposal on governance or anti-corruption.

 - The relevance to the Funds work (usefulness to IMF staff and country authorities when engaging in capacity development or surveillance work).

 - The scale-ability of proposal (ability to be benefit multiple member countries).